 M.Phil., 2018, Yale School of Forestry & Environmental Studies

 Click here to download CV.

-As a senior at Providence College, I worked with Dr. Jonathan Richardson in the the landscape and population genetics study of the Norway rat (Rattus norvegicus).
-The Norway rat is a vector of leptospirosis and is associated with seasonal outbreaks in the urban slums of Salvador, Brazil.
-I led the GIS component of the analysis, considering a variety of landscape and environmental features when modelling rat movement – from land cover to road networks to sewage lines.
-Resulting maps, indicative of rat movement and gene flow, are being relayed to collaborators at Yale’s Department of Ecology & Evolutionary Biology, the Yale School of Public Health, and directly with Brazil’s Ministry of Health.
-It has been exciting to see how our recommendations are influencing eradication efforts!
+Providence College (2014–2015) – I conducted my undergraduate senior thesis research with Dr. Jonathan Richardson on the landscape and population genetics study of the Norway rat (Rattus norvegicus).
+The Norway rat is a vector of leptospirosis and is associated with seasonal outbreaks of the disease in the urban slums of Salvador, Brazil.
+I led the GIS component of the analysis, investigating which landscape and environmental features help or hinder rat movement.
+You can read more about results from this project here and here.

 Email: mary.burak [at] yale.edu

 School of the Environment

 New Haven, CT 06511 USA

 - Burak, M.K., et al. In Review.
 Considering Context When Rewilding to Animate the Carbon Cycle.